Brine to seek variance following appeal debate

 Supporters of Nancy and Jeff Caswell, the owners of Brine, shared reasons why the applicants sought this unusual route to go straight to an appeal, rather than seek a variance.

-One of the main reasons was the impact of the COVID-19 pandemic and the need for open and operable windows to assist with airflow.
-The Caswells said the initial process would be lengthy and costly, which is why they will seek an appeal.
+One of the main reasons was the impact of the COVID-19 pandemic and the need for open and operable windows to assist with airflow in the restaurant.
+The Caswells said the initial process would be lengthy and costly, which is why they sought an appeal.

+Mead also said that at least two other local businesses requested similar variances from the board and were rejected, although she did not name those businesses.

+Nancy Caswell shared a letter she received from Mark Welch, president of the Mary Alice Arakelian Foundation, who gave support from the nonprofit's board for her proposed façade changes.

 Zoning Board of Appeals members struggled with the appeal, concerned it could create a legal precedent for others to disregard the Downtown Overlay District.